javantanna/mpx/README.md

 # Test it
 python main.py encode test.mp4 metadata.json
 python main.py verify outputs/output.mpx
-python main.py verify outputs/output.mpx

 # Ship it
 git commit -m "Add: what you built" git push origin feature/your-thing
 ```

-Then open a Pull Request.
-We'll review it and merge if it makes MPX better.
 Then open a Pull Request.
 We'll review it and merge if it makes MPX better.

 **What we need help with:**